Will Stone: Early life

 Will Stone was born in Swindon, and grew up in Pinehurst.
-He attended the Headlands School, now Swindon Academy. and was an Army rifleman in the 1st Battalion, The Rifles.
+He attended the Headlands School, now Swindon Academy.
+He was an Army rifleman in the 1st Battalion, The Rifles.

-Political career
+Election

 Stone was elected as a councillor on Swindon Borough Council for the ward of Rodbourne Cheney in 2022.
 As a councillor, Stone called for more support for veterans.

-He won the Swindon North seat for Labour at the 2024 general election, defeating the Conservative incumbent Justin Tomlinson by a margin of 4,103 votes (9.3%).
-Since then he has raised vocal support for veterans, supporting the community through working alongside veterans charities like Head UP and urging the government to provide veterans with more opportunities.
+He won in the Swindon North constituency as a member of the Labour Party at the 2024 general election, defeating the Conservative Party incumbent Justin Tomlinson by a margin of 4,103 votes (9.3%).
+Since his election as MP, he has raised vocal support for veterans, supporting the community through working alongside veterans charities like Head Up and urging the government to provide veterans with more opportunities.